Penalty Charge Notices (PCNs)

 You have sent me a letter but the person does not live here?

 The DVLA notify us in regards to the address of where the letter gets sent.
 If you return the letter, please write on it ‘not known at this address’.
-If the bailiffs are called upon, they will attempt to locate the vehicle owner.
+If the enforcement agents are called upon, they will attempt to locate the vehicle owner.
 Please note the debt will not be registered against your property.

 I have paid the PCN but have received a letter asking for payment?